BarrettFrost/Website/README.txt

 PNG : A

-All the images in the graph will be PNG and were manipulated in gimp.
-I used layers the make the background transparent.
-Also changed the resolution and cropped so the length was just contained the animals.
+All the images in the graph are PNG's and were found on the internet and then manipulated in GIMP.
+Layers were used to make the background transparent and the image around the animal was cut out.
+Also the resolution was changed for some images and all the images were cropped so the length just contained the animals.

 SVG : A